MinaShum/BCB546-2024/R/README.md

 * `Plots_R`: Contains all the plots I got from my script.
 * `BCB546_RAssignment`: The main script used to create all the files and plots. (+ output in html)
 * Rest are input files.

+Please simply clone the repository and run the code in the same folder.
+The input files need to be in the same folder as the script.